 Perched up high in Sri Lanka’s emerald tea-clad hills, Nine Skies is ideally located and one of the very first luxury properties to open in this area.
-Not only does it offer spectacular views over the iconic nine arches of the historic Demodera Railway bridge, from which it gets its name, but it also sits just 15 minutes away from Ella.
+Not only does it offer spectacular views over the iconic nine arches of the historic Demodara Railway bridge, from which it gets its name, but it also sits just 15 minutes away from Ella.

 Originally the family home of the manager of the surrounding tea estate, this boutique hotel successfully keeps a cosy feel while also introducing more indulgent features into the traditional bungalow that make for a luxurious stay.
-Choose between 5 well-appointed bedrooms; from the simple yet tasteful Nine Arches room, the more colourful Demodera rooms – Welimada, Badulla, Hali-Ela – to the spacious, light-filled Ella Rock Suite.
+Choose between 5 well-appointed bedrooms; from the simple yet tasteful Nine Arches room, the more colourful Demodara rooms – Welimada, Badulla, Hali-Ela – to the spacious, light-filled Ella Rock Suite.
 Each room features beautiful colonial interior design, fresh contemporary touches and white cotton-adorned four poster beds, not to mention handsome private terraces overlooking the scenic garden and the verdant hills beyond.
-The sweeping valley views even include the famous Demodera Loop, which really is a sight to behold as the train chugs along.
+The sweeping valley views even include the famous Demodara Loop, which really is a sight to behold as the train chugs along.

-Huge draws of this hotel are its personalised butler service and its beautiful infinity-edged swimming pool.
+Huge draws of this hotel are the personalised butler service and the beautiful infinity-edged swimming pool.
 Here, days can easily whizz by when sunbathing with a good book and drink in hand, surrounded by nothing by pure nature and rolling mountains - plus, being able to take a cooling dip as and when you please in the heat of the Sri Lankan sun is a treat that we are sure you will appreciate.

 The gourmet food served here is also rather spoiling, for the international cuisine is of great quality and can be enjoyed in a picturesque setting, inside or out on the veranda in the fresh air of the Hill Country.